KimberlyCrawford/Kickstarter-Analysis/README.md

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
-Based on the above "Outcomes Based on Launch Date" chart, two conclusions can be made: (1) A trend of outcomes based on launch date in months revealing higher success rates than failed or cancelled.
-(2) A greater success rate of campaigns were held during the months of May and June with May being the highest.
-However; you will also notice January, June, July and October all had roughly the same number of failed campaigns launched.
+- Based on Chart 1 above, the following two conclusions can be made:
+1. A trend of "theater" parent category outcomes based on launch date in months revealing higher success rates than failed or cancelled campaigns with 61% successful, 36% failed and 3% canceled.
+Therefore, a client can expect a higher success rate of getting the campaign funded.
+2. A greater success rate of campaigns were held during the months of May and June with May being the highest.
+However; you will also notice December had roughly the same number of failed campaigns (50% successful versus 46% failed) launched with only a 4% difference.
+The month of October came in second place with 57% successful versus 43% failed.
+Therefore, a client should launch a "theater" campaign during the months of May or June.

-- What can you conclude about the Outcomes based on Goals?
-One conclusion is made about the Outcomes based on Goals (2 pt).
+- Based on Chart 2 above, the following conclusion can be made:
+1. A greater success rate for campaign goals between $1-$15,000 and $35,000 - $45,000 and a higher failure rate for campaign goals between $20,000 - $35,000 and any goal over $45,000.
+Therefore, a client seeking $10,000 to fund a play has a higher success rate versus failure rate.
+However, the success rate is only 10% higher than the failure rate.
+A goal of $5,000 has a much higher success rate of 73% versus 27% failure rate.

 - What are some limitations of this dataset?
 There is a summary of the limitations of the dataset, and there is a